IronCoreLabs/ironcorelabs.github.io/technology/index.md

 ![Provable security: the difference between 'I think' and 'I KNOW'](/img/tech/i-think-vs-i-know.png)

-In a world of **customer-controlled data**, organizations need no longer hope their partners have good-enough security.
+In a world of **customer-controlled data**, organizations organizations no longer need to hope their partners have good-enough security.
 The security travels with the data, and the usage of that data is monitored.
 With control comes trust, and trust brings options, flexibility, and, for SaaS vendors who embrace it, more sales.

 </div>
 {% include slides/slideEnd.html %}